 Bear in mind that the darker the pigments of colour in your hair, the harder it is to get them out.
 You may need to reapply your hair colour remover product twice or even 3-4 times to get enough colour lift for fresh new colour results.

 Another option is bleaching, which is not quite as scary as it sounds.
-You can bleach or colour remove your hair at home, using products developed for that exact purpose.
+You can bleach or colour remove your hair at home using The Shade’s Bleach Wash Kit ($17.95) which has been developed for that exact purpose.

 Follow the instructions exactly, checking the colour as you go by scraping the product of a small section of hair to check the lightening process.